-As we crackdown on criminals, we are trying to move forward on another front: To reform the firearms laws which needlessly interfere with the rights of legitimate gun owners like yourselves.
+As we crackdown on criminals, we are trying to move forward on another front: to reform the firearms laws which needlessly interfere with the rights of legitimate gunowners like yourselves.
 We are working closely with your leadership and Congressional sponsors of firearms legislation, such as Senators McClure and Hatch and Congressman Volkmer.
 I look forward to signing a bill that truly protects the rights of law-abiding citizens, without diminishing the effectiveness of criminal law enforcement against the misuse of firearms.

 Your leadership's support has been important to us.
-Just last year, I signed two amendments into law: One eliminated unnecessar record-keeping requirements on 22-caliber rimfire ammunition; the other saved many custom gunsmiths from financial ruin.
+Just last year, I signed two amendments into law: one eliminated unnecessary recordkeeping requirements on 22-caliber rimfire ammunition; the other saved many custom gunsmiths from financial ruin.

-I want you to know that I am in favor of the Civilian Marksmanship Program.
-I support this idea because, clear back to World War I, one of the great talents of American soldiers has been their marksmanship.
+Marksmanship Program.
+I support this idea because, clear back to the Revolutionary War, one of the great talents of American soldiers has been their marksmanship.
 And it turned out they developed this from shooting at targets as young boys.
 So I am asking Secretary Weinberger to study ways in which the marksmanship program can be improved.

 I'm also happy to report that since I took office the sale of M-1 rifles to participants and instructors in high-power rifle marksmanship training programs has been increased significantly.

 I have asked the Department of Defense to look at ways in which sales might be increased further.

-May I say a few words about conservation and the group I consider the foremost conservationists of our wildlife resources:

-America's sportsmen -- hunters and fishermen.
-As Teddy Roosevelt recognized, "The free, self-reliant, adventurous life, with its rugged . . . democracy; the wild surroundings, the grand beauty of the scenery, the chance to study the ways and habits of the woodland creatures -- all these unite to give to the career of the . . . hunter its peculiar charm."
+May I say a few words about conservation and the group I consider the foremost conservationists of our wildlife resources: America's sportsmen -- hunters and fishermen.
+As Teddy Roosevelt recognized, "The free, self-reliant, adventurous life, with its rugged . . . democracy; the wild surroundings, the grand beauty of the scenery, the chance to study the way and habits of the woodland creatures -- all these unite to give to the career of the . . . hunter its peculiar charm."

 Unfortunately, there has been a kind of elitist attitude in Washington that vast natural resource areas must be locked up to save the planet from mankind.
-Well, we have a different philosophy -- one based on respect for both man and nature.
+Well, I have a different philosophy -- one based on respect for both man and nature.
 Our Administration believes in the concept of stewardship, caring for the resources we have for the benefit of mankind.

-Now let me be clear about those words: Stewardship for the benefit of mankind.
+Now let me be clear about those words: stewardship for the benefit of mankind.
 We favor economic development -- but not within our national parks or within our wilderness areas.
 We have not and never will propose that.
 What we do say is: When the last Administration arbitrarily closed tens of millions of acres of Alaskan land, telling sports hunters to stay out, then, yes, we think that was wrong and we're trying to correct it.

 We're trying to correct something else, too.
 A 1980 General Accounting Office report warned of health and safety health hazards in our national parks.
-During the previous Administration the National Park Service budget for restoration and improvement had been cut.
+During the previous Administration the National Park Service budget for restoration and improvement had been cut every year.
 We have doubled it.
-With the active support of NRA, we have also addressed one of America's most neglected and serious environmental problems -- the destruction of our wetlands.
+With the active support of NRA, we have also addressed one of America's most neglected and serious environmental problems - the destruction of our wetlands.